Chart Color Schemes

 Darlington performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational participation is high, with 48.6% of residents currently enrolled in formal education as of the latest data.
+Educational participation is high, with 48.6% of residents currently enrolled in formal education.
 This includes 39.6% in tertiary education, 2.4% in primary education, and 2.0% pursuing secondary education.

 Frequently Asked Questions - Education